Saving for a rainy day means you can cover unexpected costs without getting into debt. Here is how to save and how else you can cover emergency costs.

 An emergency fund should be enough to pay all your most important bills for several months.

-Three months of your usual wages or income is a good minimum amount to aim for.
+Three to six months of your usual wages or income is a good amount to aim for, although anything you can put away will help.

 The exact amount you need depends on your circumstances; for example, you may need more if your partner or children rely on your income.